 }

-Once configured, you can ask Claude to help manage your Paperless-NGX documents using natural language.
-Here are some example prompts:
+http://your-paperless-instance:8000 with your actual Paperless-NGX URLyour-api-token with the token you generatedAfter installation, you can ask Claude to help manage your Paperless-NGX documents.
+Here are some example requests:

 list_documents({